wp-plugins/catablog/readme.txt

 == Changelog ==

+= 1.4.4 =
+* Fix: The CataBlog Category Shortcode now returns the HTML code instead of writing it to the main buffer.
+* Fix: All CataBlog Shortcodes are now registered in the admin side of WordPress for Relevanssi.
+(Thanks msaari)
+* Fix: Boolean Shortcode attributes properly understand strings 'true' and 'false'.

 = 1.4.3 =
-* Fix: Corrected a rendering bug in the CataBlog Categories Widget (Thanks xdmytro).
+* Fix: Corrected a rendering bug in the CataBlog Categories Widget.
+(Thanks xdmytro)

 = 1.4.2 =
 * Fix: Updated localization, including a now complete spanish translation.